Most founders hear "publish on Medium" and assume it is an easy SEO win. It usually is not.

 What to avoid

-- Expecting guaranteed rankings or direct SEO gains from the Medium link itself
+- Expecting direct SEO gains from the link.
+The

 If your article would be weak without the link, it is probably the wrong article.